 No way Obama wouldn't do any of that.

-No, no, they respect the rule.
+Democrat Party, no, no, they respect the rule.

-I wouldn't do anything like that.
+They wouldn't do anything like that.

 No, of course they wouldn't.

-Why should civil rights laws be enforced once you start cherry picking these things?
+Why should civil rights laws be enforced?

-And once the laws you enforce or don't enforce, strictly because whether you like them or not.
+Once you start cherry-picking these things and once the laws you enforce or don't enforce strictly because whether you like them or not, what if we started obeying laws on that basis or not?

-If the President of the United States can choose to enforce or not enforce law because he likes them or doesn't like them, what about us?
+If the president of the United States can choose to enforce or not enforce law because he likes them or doesn't like them, what about us?

 What if we disagree with the speeding law?